 Key point: This entire claim in the Reply to Gola rests upon the unsupported prediction that “porn addicts” should experience greater sexual arousal to static images of vanilla porn, and thus less ability to control their arousal.
 Yet the prediction that compulsive porn users or addicts experience greater arousal to vanilla porn and greater sexual desire has repeatedly been falsified by several lines of research:

-- 27 studies link porn use to lower sexual arousal or sexual dysfunctions with sex partners.
+- Over 30 studies link porn use to lower sexual arousal or sexual dysfunctions with sex partners.

 - 25 studies falsify the claim that sex and porn addicts “have high sexual desire” (more below).